thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 		If the user types :
 		*I want to read politcal news*

-		his intent here is to retrive a bunch of politcal articles.
+		His intent here is to retrive a bunch of politcal articles.

 There are 2 type of intents: